plotly/plotly.py-docs/python/hover-text-and-formatting.md

 ```

 ### Advanced Hover Template
 The following example shows how to format hover template.
-[Here](https://plot.ly/python/v3/hover-text-and-formatting/#dash-example) is an example to see how to format hovetemplate in Dash.
+[Here](https://plot.ly/python/v3/hover-text-and-formatting/#dash-example) is an example to see how to format hovertemplate in Dash.

 ```python
 import plotly.graph_objects as go